DukeLetholdus/DukeLetholdus.github.io/_posts/2023-01-13-custom-systemctl-service copy.md

 ```

 ## 4. Configure Nginx to use PHP and host your website
 To host multiple websites, a configuration file is created for each and included in /etc/nginx/nginx.conf.
-Configuration files created in /etc/nginx/sites-enabled are automatically included
+Configuration files created in /etc/nginx/sites-enabled are added automatically once configured
-</br></br>

 To create and edit the configuration file:
 ```bash
 sudo nano /etc/nginx/sites-available/your_domain.conf